ODtian/PyRealign/final_report.md

     - The main() function runs registration for a batch of images using vmap;
     - The show() function provides 2D visualization for volumetric slices using matplotlib.

+#### 2.1.1 Prerequisites
+#### 2.1.2 Main pipeline
+#### 2.1.3 Output files

 ### 2.2 Software Functionalities

+Compared to the original final.py, which implements CPU-based rigid-body registration using nested Python for-loops and ITK's interpolation, our accelerated version bspline.py introduces the following key improvements and components:

+- Key Functional Modules:
+    - JAX-Based BSpline Interpolator:
+        - A custom BSpline class written with jax.jit and vectorized operations replaces ITK’s native interpolator, enabling GPU acceleration and full differentiability.
+    - Motion Parameter Estimation with Auto-Differentiation:
+        - The Realign.iterate and estimate functions now use jax.value_and_grad and jax.vmap to automatically compute Jacobians and apply Gauss-Newton updates efficiently.

+    - Coordinate System Transformation:
+        - voxel_to_descartes and rigid compute the transformation between voxel and world space, applying translation and rotation using matrix multiplication, compatible with JAX.

+    - Parallelized Batch Estimation:
+        - Through jax.vmap and optional jax.pmap, multiple volumes can be realigned in parallel, significantly speeding up motion correction for large 4D fMRI datasets.

+- Processing Flow:
+    - Data Loading: Read a 4D .nii.gz neuroimaging dataset using ITK and convert to JAX arrays.
+    - Reference Interpolation: Construct a BSpline object on the reference frame (usually the first volume).
+    - Iterative Registration: For each moving frame, estimate 6-DOF rigid-body motion using JAX-based Gauss-Newton iterations.
+    - Transformation Application: Apply the estimated transformation matrix to resample each volume if needed.
+    - Optional Visualization: Use Matplotlib to plot motion parameters (translation, rotation) over time.

 ## 3 Illustrative examples